2025 Iowa Hawkeyes football team: at Wisconsin (rivalry)

-Iowa won four consecutive games in this series for the first time in two decades (2002–2005), and blanked Wisconsin at Camp Randall Stadium for the first time in 96 years.
+Iowa won its fourth consecutive games in this series for the first time in two decades (2002–2005), and blanked Wisconsin at Camp Randall Stadium for the first time in 96 years.
 The Hawkeyes capitalized on three Badger turnovers in the first half.
-Iowa was able to run at will and this was the most lopsided win for them in the history of the series.
+Iowa was able to run at will as this was the most lopsided win for the Hawkeyes since 1968 against the Badgers.
 The Hawkeyes have outscored Wisconsin 79–10 in the last two matchups.